Mantra Meditation vs Breath Meditation: Which One is Better?

 Then I took a mantra meditation course and I was blown away.
 It was very easy to keep my mind occupied with the mantra.
 The experience was pleasant and beautiful.
 Most importantly, it was something I could stick to.

 And so I did mantra meditation for about 6 months straight without missing a day.
 I got all the benefits of focus, peace, joy, less stress.
 But I wanted more.
 I wanted mindfulness.
-As well as the heightened awareness I had experienced in retreats and monasteries.
+I wanted the heightened awareness I had experienced in retreats and monasteries.
 I wanted wisdom and self-awareness.

 That’s when I started to try breath meditation and to my surprise, it was a pleasure as well.
-I have now been doing breath meditation consistently for several years and I know that this is the way.
+I have now been doing breath meditation consistently for several years.
+That is simply what is right for me, for my goals, and for my level of experience and state of mind.

 Mantra Meditation vs Breath Meditation: The Final Verdict

 So, who wins the mantra meditation vs breath meditation debate?
 The answer is not one or the other.
 It’s both.
 Sometimes, I’ll still go back and do mantra meditation when my mind is too chaotic to focus on my breath.
 It’s much easier to focus the mind on one thought than it is to clear your head of all thoughts.
 This is why starting with mantra meditation is something I highly recommend.
-Once you’ve practiced focusing on one thought (mantra), you can easily progress to no thoughts (breath).
+Once you’ve practiced focusing on one thought (mantra) for a few weeks or months, you can easily progress to no thoughts (breath).

 Like working out at the gym, all that matters is doing it consistently.
 You won’t maintain the benefits otherwise.
 For this reason, starting with mantra meditation is highly recommended for new meditators.
 If you wish to move on to breath meditation, you will be much more prepared to do so.
 If you wish to stick with mantra meditation, that is also wonderful as the benefits are numerous and profound.